sixty-north/cosmic-ray/docs/concepts.rst

 this.

 Engines can require arbitrarily complex infrastructure and configuration.
-For example, the celery3 engine requires you to run rabbitmq and to attach one or more worker tasks to that queue.
+For example, the celery4 engine requires you to run rabbitmq and to attach one or more worker tasks to that queue.

 Execution engines are implemented as plugins to Cosmic Ray.
 They are dynamically discovered, and users can create their own execution engines if they want.
-Cosmic Ray includes two execution engines plugins, local and celery3.
+Cosmic Ray includes two execution engines plugins, local and celery4.

 Configurations
 ==============

-A *configuration* is a YAML file that describes the work that Cosmic Ray will do.
-For example, it tells Cosmic Ray which modules to mutate, what test runner to use, which tests to run, and so forth.
+A *configuration* is a TOML file that describes the work that Cosmic Ray will do.
+For example, it tells Cosmic Ray which modules to mutate, how to run tests, which tests to run, and so forth.
 You need to create a config before doing any real work with Cosmic Ray.

-You can create a skeleton config by running `cosmic-ray new-config <config file>`.
+You can create a skeleton config by running ``cosmic-ray new-config <config file>``.
 This will ask you a series of questions and create a config from the answers.
 Note that this config will generally be incomplete and require you to edit it for completeness.